 One day in October 1976 I found myself high in the skies above the Sahara Desert in Africa.
 Nearly seven miles high in fact.
 Even from that height the particular patch of the earth's surface below me looked a little scary.
 It looked dry, remote and wild, with no sign - at least from where I sat - of human presence or activity.
 As I moved across it, the colours of the land varied, from rust-red to golden brown with quite a few shades in between.
-Every now and then I could make out what seemed to be areas with jagged shadows cast by jagged rocky outcrops that might have been hills or even mountain tops.
+Every now and then I could make out what seemed to be areas with jagged shadows cast by rocky outcrops that might have been hills or mountain tops.
 I gazed down but recognised very little of what I could see, just an endless, distant, starkly beautiful landscape.

-I was sitting in a very comfortable seat in a large, jet aeroplane, the sort of aeroplane that is normally used to carry countless numbers of passengers around the globe every year, perhaps on business or for a few weeks in the sun.
+I was sitting in a very comfortable seat in a large jet aeroplane, the sort of aeroplane that is normally used to carry countless numbers of passengers around the globe every year, perhaps on business or for a faraway vacation.
 It was flying roughly north - south, having started its journey in London, and was now heading down to Lagos in Nigeria, West Africa.
 This flight was quite different, though, from any I had experienced before.
-For example, there was a complete absence of sound from within the aircraft - no squeals or shouts from bored or hungry children, no clattering crockery from food trolleys, no sudden announcements over crackling loudspeakers, not a human voice to be heard.
+For example, there was a complete absence of sound from within the aircraft - no squeals or shouts from bored or hungry children, no clattering crockery from food trolleys, no distorted announcements from noisy loudspeakers, not a human voice to be heard.
 The aircraft's flight crew were up in the nose of the aircraft somewhere, but I could neither hear nor see them.
 There was just the steady, subdued, background roar of the four jet engines.

 You may have guessed by now that I was sitting alone in a large cargo aircraft, for me a new and strange experience.
 With the exception of my own seat there were no passenger seats to be seen, and most of the fittings and fixtures such as overhead luggage racks and clusters of toilets that take up room in a passenger aircraft were also missing.
-The result was a cavernous space, a flying warehouse, and it was stacked with machinery and equipment and crates containing every kind of cargo imaginable.
-I learned that there were bicycles, refrigerators, lawn mowers, television sets, cement mixers and Heaven knows what else on that plane.
+The result was a cavernous space, a flying warehouse, and it was stacked with machinery, equipment and crates containing all kinds of cargo.
+I learned there were bicycles, refrigerators, lawn mowers, television sets and Heaven knows what else on that plane.
+It was like sitting in a flying B & Q or a HOMEBASE store plucked from the high street.

 My solitary seat was positioned on the left side of the aircraft, toward the front and next to a window.
-I had been told it was for my use only and, as this suggested, there was not another passenger in sight, not a soul to be seen.
-If, during a flight, you liked to talk to your fellow passengers sometimes, or chat up the stewardesses, or stewards for that matter, this was not the place to be.
+I had been told it was for my use only and indeed, as this suggested, there was not another passenger in sight, not a soul to be seen.
+If, during a flight, you liked to talk to your fellow passengers sometimes, or chat up the stewardesses - or stewards for that matter - this was not the place to be.

 Sadly, I wasn't enjoying the flight.
-Something was missing from the stacks of crates and packages all around me, something I had gone especially to London to collect and take back with me to Nigeria, something I had decided, at the last minute and with a heavy heart, to leave on the tarmac at the airport.
+Something was missing from the stacks of crates and packages all around me, something I had travelled to London specifically to collect and take back with me to Nigeria, something I had decided, at the last minute and with a heavy heart, to leave on the tarmac at the airport.